Irenity0/TS-practice/README.md

 ### Intersection Types (`&`)

+And now we will look at a brief definition & exmaple of INtersection.
 Intersection types combine multiple types into one, meaning the value must satisfy all types.
-Syntax: `type1 & type2`
+The syntax: `type1 & type2`
 Example:

 ```typescript